hoho/conkitty-route/README.md

 `Promise`
 `Data-description object`
 *Any plain data*
-`Array` of any of the previous
+`Array` *of any of the previous*

 Data fetching is an essential part of any application.
-By this setting, you can tell what data you need to load for this Frame.
+With this setting, you can tell what data you need to load for this Frame.

 Let's check out the `data` setting value type meanings: